 - D. gigas

-Dorstenia needs from bright light to half/full shade.
-The plants from this genus are usually small, and live in shadow of other plants.
+Dorstenia needs intense light up to partial shade / full shade.
+Plants of this genus are generally small and live in the shade of other plants.

-They need more water than other succulents: let the soil dry slightly between waterings, that have to be abundant during the growing season.
+TEMPERATURE: Maintain the temperature above 15ºC, especially in winter: Dorstenia is a plant sensitive to cold. watering: They need more water than other succulents: allow the soil to dry slightly between one watering and the next, which must be abundant during the growing season.
 During the winter season, when the plants are dormant, water very little.

-Each species have different needs in repotting: they generally don’t need large pots, since their roots are not very developed.
+REPOT: Each species has different needs in repotting: they generally do not need large pots, as their roots are not very developed.

-Propagation can be done by seeds or by cuttings.
+PROPAGATION: Propagation can be done by seed or by cuttings.
 Many species are self-fertile.
-The seeds are expelled from the mature seed heads (seeds are expelled “explosively” and can populate pots in the sorrounding area).
+The seeds are expelled from the heads of ripe seeds (the seeds are expelled “explosively” and can populate the pots in the surrounding area).